rtribush/SportsAnalyticsProject/README.md

             4.2 step2.R: runs Chi-squared analysis and creates plots and figures

             4.3 step3.R: runs logistic regression and creates table2

+        5. .gitignore.txt: list of files to be ignored by Git

+        6. README.md: this document

+        7. SportsAnalyticsProject.RProj; RProj file to enable relative paths

 3. Reproducing the Results